Coryc3133/Academic_website_code/content/authors/admin/_index.md

 - Visitors
 ---

-Cory Costello is a postdoctoral fellow in the [Emotion and Self-Control Lab](http://selfcontrol.psych.lsa.umich.edu/) (PI: Ethan Kross) at University of Michigan, Department of Psychology.
-His research interests include **Personality** (*who we are*), **Interpersonal Perception** (*what people think about us*), **Reputations** (*what people say and hear about us*), how these are manifest in online environments, and the extent to which they're recoverable from digital footprints.
-He combines survey, experimental, and data scientific methods in pursuit of these interests.
-He is an open science and R enthusiast.
-His methodological interests include social network analysis, predictive modelling / machine learning, text analysis, structural equation modelling, hierarchical linear modelling.
+I am Psychological Scientist by training, currently working as a Senior Data Scientist at the Nielsen Corporation, where I use my expertise in statistics, data science, and behavioral science to contribute to Nielsen's audience measurement products.
+I was previously a postdoctoral fellow in the [Emotion and Self-Control Lab](http://selfcontrol.psych.lsa.umich.edu/) (PI: Ethan Kross) at University of Michigan's Department of Psychology.
+Prior to that, I was a PhD student in the [Personality and Social Dynamics Lab](https://psdlab.uoregon.edu/) (PI: Sanjay Srivastava) at the University of Oregon's Department of Psychology.
+I spent my time in academics learning to apply complex data analytic techniques - social network analysis, predictive modelling / machine learning, text analysis, structural equation modelling, hierarchical linear modelling - to answer questions about personality, emotion, and reputation.